 - White-bearded wildebeest Known for traveling in large herds, the wildebeest is a large, high-shouldered antelope with a broad muzzle, an ox-like head and cow-like horns.
 It can go five days without water and mainly eats grasses and succulent plants.
 At night, the wildebeest will often sleep in rows, which offer the security of a group while allowing each individual a quick getaway in case of danger.

-Animals populating the savanna of Disney’s Animal Kingdom Lodge either originated at Disney’s Animal Kingdom theme park or arrived from other accredited zoological facilities, Peccie says.
-Nighttime viewing of the animals "that just adds to the whole African experience" will occur with the help of artificial lighting that mimics soft moonglow, he says.
-"We hope people will leave with a greater appreciation for wildlife."
+Animals populating the savanna of Disney’s Animal Kingdom Lodge either originated at Disney’s Animal Kingdom theme park or arrived from other accredited zoological facilities.
+Nighttime viewing of the animals is available to guests with the help of artificial lighting that mimics soft moon-glow, as well as night vision binoculars.

 Disney’s Animal Kingdom Lodge

 Vulturine guinea fowl